sentry5588/math/README.md

 Hosts code for playing with math

 # What are we doing when we calculating eigen values?
 This script animates the matrix \[A - lambda * I\] as a linear transformation for unit circle and unit grids.
-Animation follows the idea of 3Blue1Bronwn, but no where close to Grant's quality.

 For A = \[2 0; 0 3\]
 ![Eigenvalue calculation animation](gif_png/animation_2_0_0_3.gif)